South Africa · tool

 Miscellaneous

-- Reusable water bottleEssentialTap water is generally safe to drink in Cape Town, reducing plastic waste.
+- Reusable water bottleEssentialTap water is generally safe to drink in Cape Town, making refills easy and eco-friendly.

 Destination-specific tips

-- •Tap water in Cape Town is generally safe to drink, but many visitors opt for bottled water or use a reusable bottle to filter if preferred.
+- •Tap water in Cape Town is generally safe to drink, but if you have a sensitive stomach, consider bottled water.

 Plan the rest of your Cape Town trip